 As with most debt solutions, applying for a debt relief order has certain merits and drawbacks.
 Whether or not a DRO is suitable for you depends on your personal circumstances and financial situation.
 That is why it is important to get debt help before you go for a debt relief order.

-At MA, we are committed to helping individuals regain control of their finances.
+At Money Advisor, we are committed to helping individuals regain control of their finances.
 Our team will assess your circumstances and provide you with valuable information to help you decide whether a DRO would suit your requirements.
 Before that, let’s understand what a debt relief order is and what it can do for you.

-A debt relief order is a relatively new form of insolvency for people who do not have much in the way of a disposable income and have been unable to pay off relatively low debts (up to £30,000).
+A debt relief order is a relatively new form of insolvency for people who do not have much in the way of a disposable income and have been unable to pay off relatively low debts (up to £50,000).
 After a DRO is approved and completed, all included debts are written off.

 If your DRO is approved and binding, your debt repayments and total accumulated interest would freeze for 12 months.
 If your financial circumstances have not improved after a year has elapsed, all your included debts would be written off.